openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/ageReference.rst

    :@type: https://openminds.om-i.org/types/AgeReference
    :definition: Age reference point characterized by the fusion of male and female gametes resulting in the formation of a zygote.
    :name: fertilization
+   :synonym: end of gamete stage, start of zygotic stage

 `BACK TO TOP <Terminologies: AgeReference library_>`_